Daandelange/karmaMapper/readme.md

 - **Xcode**:
 Open `karmaMapper.xcodeproj` and select either the `karmaMapper Editor` or `karmaMapper Animator` target.

+- **Visual Studio**:
+Open `karmaMapper.vcxproj` and compile.
+If not compiling, it may help to re-generate the project using OpenFramework's Project Generator.

 #### Optional:
-- a RaspberryPi + Raspbian _(for real-time sound analysis and video streaming #notyet )_
+- a RaspberryPi + Raspbian _(for real-time sound analysis with Pd Vanilla)_
+Note: I successfully compiled and ran the karmaMapper animator on a RaspberryPi2.

 ## Details
 It lets you configure a series of virtual 2D shapes on a 3D environment.
 This simplifies the whole image output generation process not needing complex transform matrices and so on.
 These shapes are then passed to an animator class which applies effects on them.
-The idea is to build a big animator app that works together with a bunch of side-apps and tools.
-Imagine connecting devices such as a camera, gamepads, a raspberryPi music analyser, a control interface on a tablet, etc.
+The idea is to build a big animator app for creative coders that works together with a bunch of side-apps and tools.
-_(note: most of these are not yet implemented)_

 ## Architecture
 It's made for extensibility and there are several components: